-Customers can send in existing spectacles made to their prescription to be copied by Glasses Direct to ensure the same fit.
+Customers can send in existing spectacles made to their prescription to be used as a template by Glasses Direct to ensure the same fit.

 Glasses Direct only purchases lenses from laboratories that are registered with the MHRA and whose work complies with applicable British standards.
 No cellulose nitrate or celluloid is used in the manufacture of spectacles.
-Glasses Direct requires that all frames and lenses meet the requirements of all relevant European legislation and are CE marked.
+Glasses Direct requires that all frames and lenses meet the requirements of all relevant British legislation and are UKCA marked.

 Glasses Direct requires that each lens produced by its laboratories must be quality checked and be tested using a focimeter to confirm that it matches the customer’s prescription and that all spectacles must be checked visually for frame faults before dispatch.

-Glasses Direct sends out a information on the back of the receipt sent out with the glasses prepared by its supervising opticians with all spectacles sold.
-This information recommends regular sight tests, offers advice on the proper fitting and use of spectacles as well as cleaning, and the returns policy.
+Glasses Direct provides supplementary information about glasses and eye tests on leaflets provided with each order as well as on its website.
+This recommends regular sight test, offers advice on the proper fitting and use of spectacles as well as cleaning, and the returns policy.
 The content also advises any customers experiencing any problems arising out of the use of their spectacles, such as eye strain, to contact Glasses Direct to discuss their order with a supervising optician.

 The supervising optician has absolute discretion to arrange a free consultation for any customer.
 All orders are covered by Glasses Direct’s no quibble, free returns policy.
 If the spectacles are unsuitable and the customer feels, for whatever reason, that they need to be returned, Glasses Direct offers a full refund or replacement.

 Sales of spectacles to prescriptions for lenses with high power spheres and/or high power cylinders In cases of prescriptions for lenses with either a high power sphere or high power cylinder, Glasses Direct requires that a supervising optician contacts the customer to discuss the order.
 The supervising optician must also verify the prescription, advise the customer on lens thickness, lens weight and frame suitability, and on any potential intolerance.
 If no pupillary distance measurement is included in the prescription, then depending on the nature of the prescription the supervising optician may request that the customer submits a pupillary distance measurement from an optician’s practice or an optical assistant before the order can be accepted, or by using one of Glasses Direct’s approved methods of measuring pupil distance.